Joe Jonas

 Joseph Adam Jonas (born August 15, 1989) is an American singer, songwriter, and actor.
 He rose to fame as a member of the pop rock band the Jonas Brothers, alongside his brothers Kevin and Nick.
-The group released their debut studio album It's About Time through the Columbia label in 2006.
+The group released their debut studio album It's About Time through Columbia Records in 2006.
 After signing with Hollywood Records, the group released their self-titled second studio album in 2007, which became their breakthrough record.
 The band became prominent figures on the Disney Channel during this time, gaining a large following through the network: they appeared in the widely successful musical television film Camp Rock (2008) and its sequel Camp Rock 2: The Final Jam (2010) as well as two of their own series, Jonas Brothers: Living the Dream (2008–2010) and Jonas (2009–2010).

 The band's third studio album, A Little Bit Longer (2008), saw continued commercial success for the group; the album's lead single "Burnin' Up" hit the top five on the Billboard Hot 100 chart.
 Their fourth studio album, while still successful on the Billboard 200 chart, saw a decline in record sales.
 After the group confirmed a hiatus, Joe released his debut solo studio album, Fastlife (2011), which saw moderate commercial success.
 After the Jonas Brothers officially parted ways due to creative differences, Jonas formed the funk-pop band DNCE in 2015, serving as the lead vocalist.
 The group saw the significant commercial success of their debut single "Cake by the Ocean", which peaked at number 9 on the Billboard Hot 100 chart in the United States.